Elias6970/musicPdfManager/README.md

 `Make the preview for the actual selected pdf in selection window`

+`Translate classifying instructions`

 `Translate the line 75 of Dossier class(printer file) which is showed when you create the dossier`

-`Set a label in classify window that shows the name of the previous intrument classified`

 `Maybe we can add a window that shows all the instruments selected  when you finish a piece in classify window`